 5/ Read slowly.
 Take your time.
 Go back if you’re unsure about something.
 I went back a few times.

 6/ Once you’re past page 100, you should be fine.
 If you’re not in the mood for it, leave it and read something else—the book is not going to go away.
 There’s no point continuing if you’re a few hundred pages in and still don’t “get” it.
-The Tale of Genji is longer than War and Peace.
+The Tale of Genji is longer than Anna Karenina, nearly as long as War and Peace.

 7/ It’s fine to read it alone, but a read-along could help, as long as you don’t feel the need to rush it.

 8/ Read with an open mind and remember that this is an 11th century Japanese novel, set in the 10th century.
 Go along with it.
 Don’t try to impose modern values on it, don’t judge the characters’ actions by modern standards.